Kartoffel0/Kindle2Anki/README.md

 - Be careful when entering your deck and card info, any mistypes will result in the script not working properly

 ## Note that:
+- Anki doesn't let you create a card with an empty first field, make sure you set your "Term" field to your note's first field.
 - This script will only create cards for japanese words
 - This script will not generate any duplicate cards
 - The cards are generated automatically, flaws are expected ~~even more with kindle's shitty text parser~~